-Net Cash Provided by Investing Activities.
-Net cash provided by investing activities was \$13.8 million during the six months ended September 26, 2020, as compared to \$295.6 million during the six months ended September 28, 2019.
-The \$281.8 million net decrease in cash provided by investing activities was primarily driven by:
+Net Cash Provided by (Used in) Investing Activities.
+Net cash used in investing activities was \$542.4 million during the six months ended September 25, 2021, as compared to cash provided by investing activities of \$13.8 million during the six months ended September 26, 2020.
+The \$556.2 million net decrease in cash provided by investing activities was primarily driven by:

-- a \$340.0 million decrease in proceeds from sales and maturities of investments, less purchases of investments.
-During the six months ended September 26, 2020, we received net proceeds from sales and maturities of investments of \$64.5 million, as compared to \$404.5 million during the six months ended September 28, 2019; and - a \$20.8 million decrease in cash proceeds from the sale of property.
-No property was sold during the six months ended September 26, 2020.
-On a comparative basis, during the six months ended September 28, 2019, we received net cash proceeds of \$20.8 million from the sale of our corporate jet.
-These proceeds were donated to the Ralph Lauren Corporate Foundation (formerly known as the Polo Ralph Lauren Foundation), which is reflected within cash flows from operating activities for the six months ended September 28, 2019.
+- a \$541.4 million decrease in proceeds from sales and maturities of investments, less purchases of investments.
+During the six months ended September 25, 2021, we made net purchases of investments of \$476.9 million, as compared to receiving net proceeds from sales and maturities of investments of \$64.5 million during the six months ended September 26, 2020; and - a \$9.5 million increase in capital expenditures.
+During the six months ended September 25, 2021, we spent \$63.4 million on capital expenditures, as compared to \$53.9 million during the six months ended September 26, 2020.
+Our capital expenditures during the six months ended September 25, 2021 primarily related to store openings and renovations, as well as enhancements to our information technology systems.